-Course Course Outcomes At the e At the end of this course, students will be able to: CO1.
+Course Outcomes Cognitive At the e nd of this course, students will be able to: Level CO1.
 Analyze signals in both time domain and Z domain.
 Analyze CO2.
 Solve the problems on discrete systems.
 Apply CO3.
 Analyze and report the inference as an individual or team considering real time problems using discrete data system.
 Analyze